 Day 7: From Santa Lucia di Tallano to Burgo

 Passing the XIIth century Roman chapel St-Jean-Baptiste, the path descends through a forest of oak trees to the Piombatu Bridge that crosses the Rizzanese.
 You will head towards Fozzano, a village famous for a story from Mérimée.
-After which you will make your way towards Baraci, crossing the Capannajola and the Baraci river close to an old water mill.
+After which you will make your way towards Baracci, crossing the Capannajola and the Baracci river close to an old water mill.

 Night in Burgo.

 Distance: 15km Around 5H20 walking, Altitude gain +840m.
 Descent: -1100m.

 Day 8: End of holiday